michalwygonik/docs-google/README.md

 This project was inspired by the functionality of Google Docs.
 A huge thank you to the creator of the tutorial "[Build Google Docs Clone in React & Next.js](https://youtu.be/gq2bbDmSokU?si=qDh_basDnA6AIqCk)", which was an instrumental guide in learning the technologies and implementing the core features of this clone.
 This tutorial helped me gain a deeper understanding of working with React, Next.js, and Firebase.

-Additionally, I'd like to acknowledge **Code With Antonio** for creating the tutorial and providing insights on solving various challenges encountered during the development process.
+Additionally, I'd like to thank **Code With Antonio** for creating the tutorial and providing insights on solving various challenges encountered during the development process.
 Without this resource, the project wouldn't have been possible.